WangJifan/WangJifan.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a fifth-year Ph.D. candidate in Econometrics and Quantitative Economics at Georgetown University, specializing in **macro-finance, financial economics, causal inference, and machine learning**.
+I am a fifth-year Ph.D. candidate in Econometrics and Quantitative Economics at Georgetown University, specializing in **financial economics, causal inference, and machine learning**.
 My research centers on the intersection of **firm dynamics, financial intermediation, and quantitative methods for policy analysis**, with expertise in both **empirical approaches** and **structural modeling**.

 Over the course of my academic experience, I have studied topics including **shadow banking, financial inclusion, real estate economics, RMB exchange rate reform, and bank stability**.
 Methodologically, I have extensive experience with: